Information Research Department: British trade unions

 In 1969 Home Secretary James Callaghan requested actions that would hinder the careers of two "politically motivated" trade unionists, Jack Jones of the Transport and General Workers Union and Hugh Scanlon of the Amalgamated Engineering Union.
 This issue was raised in the cabinet and further discussed with Secretary of State for Employment Barbara Castle.
 A plan for detrimental leaks to the media was placed in the IRD files, and the head of the IRD prepared a briefing paper.
-However, information about how this was effected has not been released under the thirty-year rule under a section of the Public Records Act permitting national security exemptions.
+Information about how this was effected has not been released under the thirty-year rule under a section of the Public Records Act permitting national security exemptions.